 A good defense in a Vehicular Homicide case can be built in many ways.
 Ultimately, if we can show that you were not the responsible party for the crash or the death, the State can’t prove the allegations against you and we will win.

 To be convicted of vehicular homicide, there needs to be definitive proof that a traffic offense occurred.
 If the State can’t prove this, there is no standing for the homicide charge.
 Next, there needs to be proof that the actions of the accused driver directly caused the death of the alleged victim.
-This element requires going through all facts of the case, crash reconstruction, crime scene investigations and witness interviews to see if the incident was the result of the victim’s actions.
-We have worked numerous vehicular homicide cases in Fulton County, Cobb County, Marietta, and all over Georgia.
+This element requires reviewing the facts of the case, crash reconstruction, crime scene investigations, and witness interviews to see if the incident was the result of the victim’s actions.
+We have worked on numerous vehicular homicide cases in Fulton County, Cobb County, Marietta, and all over Georgia.